heartcombo/devise/README.md

 3) And since we changed the controller, it won't use the "devise/sessions" views, so remember to copy "devise/sessions" to "admin/sessions".

 Remember that Devise uses flash messages to let users know if sign in was successful or failed.
 Devise expects your application to call "flash[:notice]" and "flash[:alert]" as appropriate.
+Do not print the entire flash hash, print specific keys or atleast remove the :timedout key from the hash as Devise adds this key in some circumstances, this key is not meant for display.

 ### Configuring routes